Five Types Of Counselors And How They Can Help Your Mental Health

 Research has shown CBT to be the most effective therapy type for depression, PTSD, and anxiety.
 Many studies have shown regular CBT to improve symptoms of these conditions within 6-12 weeks significantly.

-Licensed clinical social worker (LCSW)
+Licensed clinical social workers (LCSW)

 Clinical social workers can be found in many settings, performing both individual and group counseling.
 Clinical social work is a specialized type of social work focused on providing therapy for mental illnesses and behavioral issues.
 Clinical social workers hold a master's or doctorate in social work and are licensed by the state they operate to provide services.